Meet Michelle

 15 years of clinical nutrition experience

-9 years in heart transplant
+9 years in advanced heart failure & transplant

-A decade of nutrition counseling
+Over a decade of nutrition counseling

 Credentials